 When an appeal is made, the quizmaster must give each team's captain or co-captain an opportunity to speak to the appeal before making a ruling on the appeal.
 Whichever team is being appealed against will have the right to speak last.

 The quiz officials and quiz team coaches will meet privately and attempt to come to an agreement.
 If no agreement is reached within 10 minutes, the meet director will arbitrate and determine the just solution.
+During the review, quizzers are permitted to leave their seats and converse with other quizzers as well as audience members.

 As an example of a logistical rule, consider a scenario wherein the quizmaster did not allow the full answering period to expire for the quizzer when the quizzer was in context and had not given any wrong information.